 At the time of writing, entrance costs £2.50 ($3 / €2.80) per person.
 They only take cash, so be ready to have some to hand.
 Children under the age of 16 are free to enter.

-When is the best time to visit Mayfield Lavender Farm?
+The best time to visit Mayfield Lavender Farm

 By mid-July, the lavender is in full bloom and is also at its fullest and most colorful.
 As I mentioned earlier, if you can arrive before the school holidays begin, there will likely be less people around.